journeyman-cc/smeagol/resources/public/content/Docker Image.md

 You can then browse to Smeagol by pointing your browser at http://localhost/.

 As of version 0.99.10, the Docker image is now based on the Jetty, rather than the Tomcat, deployment of Smeagol (that is to say, it runs the executable jar file).
-This makes for a lighter weight Docker image, but there are still some problems which need to be addressed.
+This makes for a lighter weight Docker image.
+All configuration can be overridden with [[Environment Variables]], which can be passed into the Docker container when the image is invoked, or from a [[Configuration]] file.

 The `config.edn` and `passwd` files and the `content` directory are copied into `/usr/local/etc` in the Docker image, and the appropriate environment variables are set up to point to them:
 ```